 To get these couples to stop pathologizing, they have to understand that terms like “prude” or “nympho,” “objectifying” or “demanding” are hardly going to bring them to a better “mutual understanding.”

 We might miss the fact, though, that neither of them will likely want to “negotiate.”
+Sexual chemistry doesn’t require conversation.
+It’s hidden somewhere in the Mythical Land of Groin.

 Why?
 Because they don’t speak the same language.
 They don’t frame things the same way.
-Two behaviors are likely to be seen quite differently because each of the come from a different place, with different intentions when they do that particular act.
+Two behaviors are likely to be seen quite differently because each come from a different place, with different intentions when they do that particular act.

 Picture the scene: